ajvarshneya/ajvarshneya.github.io/_posts/2016-12-20-react-calculator.markdown

 #### React Calculator
 -->

-I hacked together a copy of OSX calculator using React.
+I hacked together a copy of the macOS calculator using React.

 Code is [here](https://github.com/ajvarshneya/react-calculator).